bradygaster/AspireTodo/README.md

 * Observe how the Trace node provides distributed tracing as users hit the frontend of the site
 * Stop the debugger

+Next, you'll start editing the code to turn it into your very own Todo app.

+---

 ### Change the code to be a "Todo" app

 In this phase, you'll make some basic modifications to the backend API and frontend Web project to turn the template's content into a real Todo app.